DanRVP/shiptheory-php/README.md

-# shiptheory-php
+# Shiptheory PHP API Client

-Shiptheory PHP API Client
+API client to communicate with the Shiptheory API